llm-integration

 Benchmark Smackdown: SWE-bench and Beyond

 The SWE-bench is the coding world's equivalent of an Olympic trial.
 It measures how well a model can understand tasks, fix bugs, and write functional code in realistic scenarios.
-Here's how Kimi-K2 stacks up on SWE-bench Verified:
+Moonshot's own evaluation table reports two different SWE-bench Verified setups, and mixing numbers across them produces a misleading comparison — here's how the models stack up on the same setting in each case.

 Why This Matters